-Increasing Speed While ACC is at a Set Speed
+Increasing Speed While ACC Is at a Set Speed

-If ACC is already activated, do one of the following:
+Do one of the following:

-- Use the accelerator to get to the higher speed.
-Move the thumbwheel down toward SET-.
+Use the accelerator to get to the higher speed.
+Press SET-.
 Release the control and the accelerator pedal.
-The vehicle will now cruise at the higher speed. - When the accelerator pedal is pressed, ACC will not brake because it is overridden.
-The ACC indicator on the instrument cluster will turn blue. - Move the thumbwheel up toward RES+ until the desired set speed appears on the display, then release it.
+The vehicle will now cruise at the higher speed.

+When the accelerator pedal is pressed, ACC will not brake because it is overridden.
+The ACC indicator will turn blue on the instrument cluster.

-To increase vehicle speed in small increments, move the thumbwheel up toward RES+.
+- Press and hold RES+ until the desired set speed appears on the display, then release it. - To increase vehicle speed in small increments, press RES+.
 For each press, the vehicle goes 1 km/h (1 mph) faster.

-To increase vehicle speed in larger increments, move the thumbwheel up toward RES+ and hold, then release.
+To increase vehicle speed in larger increments, press and hold RES+.
 For each press, the vehicle goes 5 km/h (5 mph) faster.